 The program is split into three phases: Project Design, Experimentation, and Communication.

 During the Project Design phase, students use their creativity and curiosity to develop potential research questions surrounding the impact of diet, inflammation, and environmental stress on organismal health, development and behavior, while learning basic lab and problem solving skills.

 During the Experimentation phase, students perform experiments, learn to collect and analyze data, and, most importantly, learn how to think through and overcome failure.

 In the final phase, students present their findings to the scientific community, their peers and their family in a scientific symposium where they gain insight into the real world and big picture applications of their work.
 Beyond the lab, students also receive one-on-one mentoring with Fox Chase faculty; they learn team building and leadership skills and become part of a family of driven and curious students.

-The TRIP Initiative course is offered during the school year (February-May) at William Tennent High School in Warminster and during the summer (July-August) at Temple University in Philadelphia.
+The TRIP Initiative course is offered during the school year (February-April) at William Tennent High School in Warminster, PA.

 Help More Students Explore Science

 The Teen Research Internship Program (TRIP) at Fox Chase is a recognized Educational Improvement Organization (EIO) under the Educational Improvement Tax Credit program (EITC) of the Pennsylvania Department of Community and Economic Development.
 Businesses who support Fox Chase Cancer Center’s Teen Research Internship Program (TRIP) may be eligible for a tax credit through Pennsylvania’s Educational Improvement Tax Credit Program.
 Learn more here.